Eiernase/NeverGonnaCloseATab/README.md

 You may need to enable "Developer Mode".

 ## Microsoft Edge
-For Microsoft Edge the same procedure as for Google Chrome applies:
+For Microsoft Edge the same procedure as a manual Google Chrome install applies:

 1. Download source code
 2. Unpack